Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

 Although the different methods may not agree completely on defining a pure sample (i.e. pure-AGN or pure starburst galaxy), they all provide evidences that, for the major part of the samples, AGN and star formation occur concomitantly.
-Rather than just pursuing the intrinsic AGN contribution fraction on the total infrared luminosity, what is essential here is to understand the mutual influence on the properties of AGNs and hosts \sfgs.
+What is essential then is to understand the mutual influence on the properties of AGNs and their host \sfgs.
+We try to understand whether the dust and gas from star formation in host galaxy could obscure central AGN or the presence of AGN radiation could change the far-infrared SED.

-The SEDs of Luminous Infrared Galaxies (\li s; \lirli) and \ul s are peaked in the range of 40-200\micron\ \citep{Sanders1996}.
-In fact, the 70\micron\ Spitzer band is ideal to unambiguously trace \sfgs\ as it is little affected by PAH emissions, silicate absorption, and stellar flux.
+The SEDs of Luminous Infrared Galaxies (\li s; \lirli) and \ul s peak in the range of 40-200\micron\ \citep{Sanders1996}.
+In fact, the 70\micron\ Spitzer band is ideal to unambiguously trace \sfgs\ in the local universe as it is little affected by PAH features, silicate feature, and stellar flux.
 Central AGNs are usually identified by their strong X-ray continuum emission.
-Indeed, high energy X-ray photons emitted by hot corona of accretion disk \citep[e.g.,][]{Haardt1993} around the central black-hole are usually little absorbed by dust and gas from host galaxies, compared to lower energy UV-photons.
-One noticeable exception are compton thick objects ($N_{H} \ge10^{24}$ cm$^{-2}$) for which even hard X-ray photons are absorbed.
+Indeed, high energy X-ray photons emitted by hot corona of accretion disk \citep[e.g.,][]{Haardt1993} around the central black hole are usually less absorbed by dust and gas from host galaxies compared to lower energy UV-photons.
+One noticeable exception is Compton thick objects ($N_{H} > 10^{24}$ cm$^{-2}$) for which even hard X-ray photons are absorbed.
+Compton-thick AGNs are not an uncommon occurrance among \ul\ population.
+The detection of Fe K$\alpha$ lines and large amount of neutral hydrogen absorption in hard X-ray spectrum support the presence of Compton-thick AGN inside \ul\ (e.g. Mrk 273 in \citet{ Balestra2005} paper).